 "Somewhere along a highway that goes from Santa Fe to Taos he pulled off onto a dirt road, drove a short distance, stopped and got out, requesting that I join him.
 Then, before I could stop him, he started walking as best he could almost as though he was on a mission.
 The next thing I knew he had fallen on the rough terrain.
 I put his arm around my shoulder and we returned to the car."

 The rest of the story goes on to tell how the meeting with the grandson of the witness came about.
-However, what we are interested in here is not so much the meeting or the grandson, but what was so important in the mountains north of Santa Fe that my uncle was willing, almost insistent, to take me to see while being nearly on his death bed.
+However, what we are interested in here is not so much the meeting or the grandson, but what was so important in the dry-wash canyons and mountains north of Santa Fe that my uncle was willing, almost insistent, to take me to see while being nearly on his death bed.
 As the story on the Campbell page unfolds you will find that my uncle and I never did make it up into the mountains to see whatever it was that was so important for me to see.
 However, somewhat later during the same time period and safely at home he did tell me.

 He said that a short time after he retrieved the object from the hills up and behind the old Roswell debris field he contacted three Native Americans of a very special nature of which I will speak of later.
 After revealing what he had found he and the three Native Americans took the object and went up into the mountains and canyons between Santa Fe and Taos.
 There they attached the object on top of a man-height wooden tower with a jury-rigged contraption designed to activate what appeared to be a switch-like or trigger-button mechanism.
 Putting some distance between themselves and the object, they activated the mechanism.
 Nothing happened.
 They rechecked the operation of the mechanism, reattached it and set it in motion.
 Again, no results.
 They started speculating on any number of things with the consensus being if the object was a weapon, because it had been buried for nearly ten years any operational power it may have had simply waned or run down or it never had any when found.